 The idea behind this function is that numerical accuracy may require a smaller time step than needed for plotting.
 That is, the interval between plots (call it Dt) is an integral multiple of the underlying fadvance() time step dt.
 This integral multiple is calculated in a setdt() function which reduces dt if necessary to ensure that the Dt steps lie on a dt boundary.
-The RunControl panel has a field editor labeled Points plotted/ms which displays the value of the variable steps per ms. This value, along with dt, is used to calculate nstep_steprun and perhaps modify dt whenever either changes by calling setdt().
+The RunControl panel has a field editor labeled Points plotted/ms which displays the value of the variable steps_per_ms.
+This value, along with dt, is used to calculate nstep_steprun and perhaps modify dt whenever either changes by calling setdt().
 One can see that when CVODE is active, a step is just a single advance.
 At the end of a step, the Plot() procedure iterates over all the Graphs in the various plot lists that need to be updated during a simulation run.
-The purpose of these lists is detailed later in this chapter (see Incorporating Graphs and new objects into the plotting system).

-Adding an object that can carry out certain specific methods to one of the graphLists can be an effective way to perform special tasks during a simulation.
-One advantage over replacing proc step() is that objects can automatically add themselves to, and remove themselves from, these lists.
+The purpose of these lists is detailed later in this chapter; adding to one of these lists an object that can carry out certain specific methods may be a more attractive way of recording results of a simulation run than replacing proc step(), since objects can automatically add and remove themselves from these lists.